NathalyQuiva/NathalyQuiva/README.md

 - **app_notes:** It´s a Single Page Application about notes using the following technologies: React, Redux, Node, Express, and Sequelize.
 [Repository](https://github.com/NathalyQuiva/app_notes)
 - **restful_api_movies:** RESTful API developed about movies and users using Node.js, Express.js, Fetch API, and other tools to provide a streamlined API for performing various actions.
 [Repository](https://github.com/NathalyQuiva/restful_api_movies)

-## Full Stack Capabilities

-I also have experience with frontend technologies, including JavaScript, HTML5, and CSS.
-I enjoy exploring the full stack and collaborating on projects that require a blend of backend and frontend expertise.

 ## Contact